cithukyaw/react-todo-list/README.md

+# A Simple React Todo List App

+A React app that allows users to see, add, edit, and remove todos.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts